-AG NEWS RELEASE: Attorney General joins Federal, State crackdown against four cancer charities that allegedly bilked more than $187 million from consumersPosted on May 19, 2015 in Latest News, Newsroom, Press Releases
+AG NEWS RELEASE: Attorney General joins Federal, State crackdown against four cancer charities that allegedly bilked more than $187 million from consumersPosted on May 19, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Attorney General Doug Chin joined with the U.S. Federal Trade Commission and other states in a complaint charging four sham cancer charities and their operators with bilking more than $187 million from consumers.